boltKrank/dd-k8s-sandbox/README.md

 To check the the agent is communicating, go to "Infrastructure" -> "Host Map" and see if the cluster host has appeared.

-Example image (the cluster is the minikube on the right):
+Example image (the cluster is the minikube on the right, the oth):

 ![Host map](/images/host_map.png)